 Amanda Cushman’s teaching business model asks, “What is my time worth?”.
-In her October 2017 IACP Webinar, she shared how she has answered that question as she has built her culinary career.
+In her October 2017 IACP Webinar, she shared how she has answered that question as she has built her culinary career as a cooking teacher.
 Below you’ll find the top tips and highlights from her discussion.

 Price Classes Right